 Haliburton Community Organic Farm, 741 Haliburton Road

 Join W̱SÁNEĆ and Ahousat Nation ethnobotanist, storyteller, and knowledge keeperJohn-Bradley Williams at Haliburton Farm on Friday May 26th for a walk & talk focused on native plants, ecology, and traditional foods.
 We will be looking at plants within the Saanich Native Plants nursery as well as the Camas meadow, wetland, and forest at Haliburton Farm.

 Thank you for your support PCAF!

 We would like to send a huge thank you to the Public Conservation Assistance Fund (PCAF) for their support for the past three years.
 PCAF has helped enhance meadow and wetland habitat on the farm through the planting of native species, supporting volunteers, and helping purchase materials.

 Did you know volunteers with the project donate more than 3000 hours of their time each year?!

 Saanich’s Biodiversity Conservation Award

 Congratulations to Purnima Govindarajulu!
-She has just been awarded Saanich’s Biodiversity Conservation Award.
+She was awarded Saanich’s Biodiversity Conservation Award in 2016.
 This award highlights her work with the Haliburton Biodiversity Project.
 Purnima initiated this project in 2007 and since has been an integral and crucial part of its success.
 Not only has she contributed thousands of hours over the past 8 years in the forms of advice, guidance, and techniques for wildlife stewardship best practices, she has also given her time to ensure that volunteers feel empowered and appreciated.
 We are all pleased that she has been offered this award.
 She deserves it!